Cyclonecode/pong/README.md

 A demo can (some times) be found at https://cyclonecode.tk:8000/

+### Adding quotes for the demo

+You can add your own quote which will be displayed at the end of the response at https://cyclonecode.tk:8000/ by going to https://cyclonecode.tk/quote.php and add something interesting =)

 ## Running

 Depending on which port you are using you might need to run the program with sudo privileges.